intelligence38000/android-docs/src/pages/plugins/overview/annotation.md

 The Mapbox Annotation Plugin simplifies the way to set and adjust the visual properties of annotations on a Mapbox map.
 The Mapbox Maps SDK for Android provides developers with fine-grain control over the appearance and location of map annotations.
 In this context, "annotations" means circles, polygons, lines, text, and icons.
 Using run-time and data-driven styling to create annotations can require a deep understanding of the Maps SDK and require writing more code than one might like to write.
 The plugin obfuscates much of the required boilerplate code.

+_Note: A `SymbolLayer` is the layer which is responsible for both/either map text and icons._

 ## Install the Annotation Plugin

 To start developing an application using the Annotation Plugin, you'll need to add the appropriate dependencies inside of your `build.gradle`.
 The Annotation Plugin dependency includes the Mapbox Maps SDK for Android.
 All dependencies given below can be found on MavenCentral.